How financially savvy and responsible are your children? How good is their Money IQ?

 In life, we are given many choices, especially on things to buy.
 How we talk about these purchasing choices can help children learn how to make financially smart choices.
 Especially when it comes to NOT buying a product.

-In Raising Financially Confident Kids, Mary Pride suggests saying “We don’t choose to spend our money that way” instead of saying “We can’t afford it.”
+In Raising Financially Confident Kids, Mary Hunt suggests saying “We don’t choose to spend our money that way” instead of saying “We can’t afford it.”

 It’s all about choice!